DeAndre Liggins: Third Sioux Falls Skyforce stint (2018–2019)

 On October 7, 2018, Liggins signed with the Miami Heat.
 He was waived by the Heat on October 11 after appearing in one preseason game.
 Liggins was subsequently added to the roster of the Sioux Falls Skyforce.

 Kolossos Rodou (2019)

 On March 23, 2019, Liggins signed with Kolossos Rodou of the Greek Basket League for the rest of the season.

 Fuenlabrada (2019)

 On August 5, 2019, Liggins signed a one-year deal with Spanish club Montakit Fuenlabrada.
 He averaged 2.8 points, 3.6 rebounds and 2.0 assists per game.

 London Lions (2020–2021)

 On July 22, 2020, Liggins signed with London Lions of the British Basketball League (BBL).
 Liggins averaged 14.4 points, 6.9 assists and 5.4 rebounds per game during the 2020–21 season.

-New Taipei Kings (2021–present)
+New Taipei Kings (2021–2022)

 On December 3, 2021, Liggins signed with New Taipei Kings of the Taiwanese P. League+.